 As mentioned above, the Bergen Card will not only get you free transportation to the start of the Ulriken Hike and the Ulriken Cable Car, but also discounted tickets on the Cable Car.
-So I strongly recommend you head this way and get it before your visit (the free transportation is also valid from the airport, so get it before you go).
+So I strongly recommend you get it before your visit (the free transportation is also valid from the airport, so get it before you go).

 Ulriken Mountain FAQ